-Sexual Assault Nurse Examiners (SANE) are registered nurses who have completed specialized education and clinical preparation in the medical forensic care of a patient who has experienced sexual assault or abuse.
-Sexual Assault Nurse Examiners are called to emergency rooms and urgent care centers to interview victims, collect evidence, and document the findings of these assaults.
-SANE roles are expanding beyond sexual assault to domestic violence, strangulation, intimate person violence, teen dating violence, and human trafficking.
-Continued education and growth is always at the forefront of the SANE’s career.
+Sexual Assault Nurse Examiners (SANEs) are registered nurses with specialized education and clinical training in providing medical forensic care to patients who have suffered sexual assault or abuse.
+SANEs are summoned to emergency rooms and urgent care centers to conduct interviews with victims, gather evidence, and document the details of these incidents.
+The scope of SANE responsibilities is broadening to encompass not only sexual assault but also domestic violence, strangulation, intimate partner violence, teen dating violence, and human trafficking.
+A commitment to ongoing education and professional development is a cornerstone of a SANE’s career.

 How to become a SANE

-There are two different kinds of certifications: one within the state and one internationally.
-International Certification is obtained through IAFN, and requires you to have had your state certification and experience prior to sitting for your international certification exam.
+There are two distinct types of certifications: one at the state level and one with international recognition.
+International Certification is obtained through the International Association of Forensic Nurses (IAFN) and necessitates prior state certification and relevant experience before one can take the international certification exam.

-In the state of Texas the Office of the Attorney General oversees the requirements, certification, and renewal.
-Below are the requirements through the OAG’s office.
+In the state of Texas, the Office of the Attorney General (OAG) oversees the certification and renewal requirements.
+Below are the prerequisites as specified by the OAG:

-- 15 Speculum Exams / 20 Well Child Exams completed
+- Completion of 15 Speculum Exams and 20 Well Child Exams.

-- Complete the required number of precepted Forensic Exams
+- Fulfillment of the required number of precepted Forensic Exams.

-Renewal through the OAG is every two years and requires additional CEU’s, peer review attendance, etc. IAFN will have its own renewal requirements.
+Renewal of certification through the OAG is required every two years and entails additional Continuing Education Units (CEUs), attendance at peer reviews, and other specified obligations.
+IAFN may have its own distinct renewal requirements.